Celsius vs Monster: Which Energy Drink is Better?

 Monster Ingredients

-Monster Energy Drinks are a traditional energy drink.
+Monster Energy Drinks are a popular energy drink brand that has been around for years.

 While they do contain some B-vitamins and energy-boosting compounds, such as caffeine and taurine, it also includes ingredients that are less ideal from a health perspective: